kdex/ws-promise-client/README.md

 # ws-promise-client
 `ws-promise-client` is a tiny framework that builds a request-response model onto HTML5 WebSockets using ES2015 Promises.
 You can use this with ES2016's `await`/`async` to simplify your WebSocket API.
 Both browsers and `node.js` are supported.

-The server-side WebSocket implementation used by this project is [ws](https://github.com/websockets/ws).
 The official server to use with this client can be found at [kdex/ws-promise-server](https://github.com/kdex/ws-promise-server).
 This client supports any server that adheres to the [RPC protocol](https://github.com/kdex/ws-rpc-client/).
 # Getting started
 Your WebSocket code could roughly map to something like this:
 ```js